-The decreasing trend of $\Omega_\mathrm{b} h^2 = 0.02218 \pm 0.00055$ and $\Omega_\mathrm{m} = 0.3069 \pm 0.0050$) \cite{2025JCAP...02..021A} results in a statistically significant increase in $H_0$ with $z_\mathrm{s}$, depicted as dashed lines in the same figure.
-Both scenarios conflict with the $\Lambda$CDM requirement of an invariant $H_0$, suggesting a fundamental inconsistency between the observed $\mathrm{DM}'-z_\mathrm{s}$ relation and standard cosmological framework.
+The decreasing trend of $\Omega_\mathrm{b}H_0$ conflict with the $\Lambda$CDM requirement and as a result, both scenarios independently conflict with the $\Lambda$CDM requirement of an invariant $H_0$, suggesting a fundamental inconsistency between the observed $\mathrm{DM}'-z_\mathrm{s}$ relation and standard cosmological framework.
 This redshift-dependent tension implies either unaccounted systematics in FRB-derived DMs or a breakdown of $\Lambda$CDM assumptions, even at late cosmic times.
 Hence, the observed Hubble tension may be an artifact of $\Lambda$CDM model, rather than indicating a genuine physical phenomenon.
 Furthermore, it is important to mention that using the Macquart relation of Eq.~\eqref{Eq: Macquart}, FRB data alone can constrain only one cosmological parameter, or at best, some specific combinations of these parameters.
 It is not possible to extract the individual values of all cosmological parameters solely from FRB observations.
 To break these degeneracies, FRB data must be combined with independent measurements from other cosmological probes, as shown using a large number of mock FRBs by \cite{2018ApJ...856...65W}.